 If your assets have changed significantly -- for example, if you have sold a major asset such as a house or boat, or started up a business, or inherited or even lost a significant amount of money -- you will probably want to change your will to reflect the new reality.
 If you don't, your executor (called "Personal Representative", or "PR", in Maryland) will have to make guesses as to your intention and spend a lot of time, and money, asking the court for permission to distribute your assets in a way the PR deems fair.

-Has a beneficiary (anyone who "takes" under the will) passed away since you last wrote your will?
+Has a beneficiary (any person or entity that "takes" under the will) passed away or ceased to exist since you last wrote your will?
 Would you like to add people to your will?
 Have you decided not to give someone, or a particular entity such as a charity, the assets you had originally thought a good idea?